Victims of betrayal and emotional abuse often wonder how they can equip their children and teens to engage in healthy relationships.

 Teen Dating Violence Is Real

-I’ve had several friends who were raped, and they didn’t call it that because they didn’t know that’s what it was.
+I’ve had several friends whose boyfriends raped them, and they didn’t call it that because they didn’t know that’s what it was.
 It’s so important to educate people and also to have compassion for women who are victims in this.
 For example, sometimes the other girlfriend, in some cases, she doesn’t know anything about the current girlfriend.
 She doesn’t know that he’s cheating on her.
 So, some women when they find out about the mistress or the other women, they get mad at her.
 Like: How could she do that?
 But they don’t realize she is another victim too in many cases and has been manipulated and lied to and told some story that makes some kind of sense.

 So, having compassion for all victims is really important.
 I’m so proud of you that you took this experience to learn and to grow.
-I would recommend reading Why Does He Do That by Lundy Bancroft to you and all your friends as your thinking about this topic and getting more educated about it before you go off to college.
+I would recommend reading Why Does He Do That? by Lundy Bancroft to you and all your friends as your thinking about this topic and getting more educated about it before you go off to college.

 Really getting educated about women’s issues.
 About sexual assault.
 About what an abusive relationship looks like.
 At Betrayal Trauma Recovery, we assert that every woman in a relationship with an active pornography user, is in an abusive relationship and the abuse runs the gamut.
 It could be simply neglect.
 It could be lies.
 It could be all different kinds of things.
 I’m not saying that the abuse is always going to look a certain way, but we know that pornography is abusive on every level that there is and as women search for healthy relationships it’s really important to keep in mind.